 Upping the ante with your exercise, within reason, could also keep with changing the composition of your gut microbiome.
 In one study, researchers said they noticed changes to the gut microbiome after just six weeks of exercise.
 Interestingly, when participants returned to their normal sedentary lifestyle, the gut microbiome reverted back to how they were before the six weeks of exercise.
 You can read more about the study here.

-The trick is to make sure it is a form of exercise you love, and love enough to want to do it consistently.
+The trick is to make sure it is a form of exercise you love and love enough to want to do it consistently (at least 30 minutes a day).
 Whether it's signing up to gym classes at your local leisure centre, finding a yoga studio, pounding the pavement or taking up Tai Chi, there's something for everyone.
 It's worth exploring what gives you the endorphin buzz and could help support gut while you're at it.